- What's EPSCoR?

 - Social Media

-The NSF EPSCoR RII award (2007-2011) provided partial funding for the creation of the largest wind tunnel in the world—an experimental facility for development and testing of sensing, prediction, actuation and control technologies.
+The NSF EPSCoR RII award (2007-2011) provided partial funding for the creation of the largest wind tunnel in the world, the UNH Flow Physics Facility, an experimental facility for development and testing of sensing, prediction, actuation and control technologies.

 This wind tunnel, measuring 73 meters in length, generates high Reynolds number boundary layer turbulence of interest in aerodynamics research and atmospheric and marine research in both the military and civilian scientific communities.